Improving Bridge Inspection Surveys

 Even understanding the condition of the bridge can become an obstacle, some of which are in inhospitable or challenging locations.
 According to New Civil Engineer, more than 3,000 council-managed road bridges have been identified as substandard between February 2019 -2020.

-The UK has a long heritage of bridge engineering.
-The industrial revolution placed Britain at the forefront of bridge design globally, and the Victorian period saw a spate of bridge-building, including thousands of railway bridges.
 Our ageing assets require more regular monitoring to ensure safety and prolong the lifespan.
 Skerne Bridge in Darlington is the world's oldest railway bridge in continuous use at 195 years old and was recently the subject of improvement works.
 There are many factors to consider when it comes to ensuring the integrity of these structures.

 Skerne Bridge, Darlington, Image Credit: Network Rail